Directed with: Melissa Gilliam

 The 2017 workshop invited students to play games created in previous HHA workshops.
 These students rewrote rules for clarity and playtested updated versions of each of the games.
 Game Changer Chicago designers collected their feedback to inform further game development over the course of the year.

-In 2017-2018, the Game Changer Chicago team is also collaborating with the Center for College Access and Success (CCAS) to recruit educators to form the Hexacago Advisory Group.
+In 2018, the Game Changer Chicago team also collaborated with the Center for College Access and Success (CCAS) to recruit educators to form the Hexacago Advisory Group.
 GEAR UP educators participated in a group discussion to provide feedback, and brainstorm ways games might be used in their classrooms.
 In theses sessions, participants have described the challenges of integrating games in the classroom, including lack of access to technology and increased focus on testing and test scores.
 They have also described the positive aspects of games including the development of social-emotional skills and the production of safe play spaces.

 A detailed Biomedical Beat feature about the multi-year program.